felipee-monteiro/buzzvel-frontend-challenge/README.md

 ## Description

-This repository contains an example Node.js application and demonstrates how to run it in three different ways:
+This repository contains the source-code of the test and demonstrates how to run it in three different ways:

 1. Using **nvm** (Node Version Manager)
 2. Using **docker run**